llevi/phpipam/README.md

 For proxies:
-Use -e TRUSTED_IP_ENV=IP to allow overwrite remote_addr with X-Forwarded-For by a specified proxy use -e TRUSTED_IP_ENV=IP to allow overwrite by any proxy
+Use -e TRUSTED_IP_ENV=IP to allow overwrite remote_addr with X-Forwarded-For by a specified proxy use -e TRUSTED_IP_ENV=all to allow overwrite by any proxy

+For timezone:
+Use -e TZ=Europe/Budapest
 ### Specific integration (HTTPS, multi-host containers, etc.)

 Regarding your requirements and docker setup, you've to expose resources.